 36. Outsourcing.
 Although we encourage you to reach out to family, friends, neighbors, students, teachers and your social media communities to assist you with gathering props, serving as additional bodies in your multi-person photos and videos, connecting you to people and places, and otherwise assisting you with the completion of the items, we expect YOU and YOUR TEAM to be the primary participants in completing your Items.
 You are not permitted to crowdsource or purchase multiple Items wholly from third parties.
 The majority of your items must be sourced, created, and performed by your team – meaning at least one team member must be in the majority of the videos and images.
 During and after the Hunt we will investigate potential winning teams to see if team members have outsourced the completion of a mass amount of items.
 What does this mean?
 This means if you tweet to a thousand of your followers for individuals to do lots of your items and deliver you the images or videos, all of these submissions would be ineligible.
 On the other hand, if we ask for an item to be completed in the heart of the Amazon jungle and you know a cousin who knows a captain of a canoe who knows an anthropologist living in a tent that is studying the lifespan of the male flagelunting bug, you may have that anthropologist take a picture and submit it.
 But if we see multiple instances of this and it’s clear you’re just sitting at your computer and outsourcing like a boss, your team may be disqualified.
 You may also not reach out to volunteer proxies who offer their services to teams to complete Items.
 TO BE CLEAR: You MAY outsource props, materials, etc!
 If you tweet that you’re looking for a Batman costume so you can borrow it to go to a Bingo night at your local rec center, we would enthusiastically accept the completed item – we love when teams borrow versus buy!
 Use your head on this.
 DO NOT email our support to ask questions regarding this commandment.
 You be the judge… and then we will.

 36a.
 Proxies.
 You may not conscript proxies or GISH mercenaries to complete Items in your stead unless specifically stated in the Item or for a specific, good reason (such as a location-based item).
+But remember: no collaboration allowed, which means you may not share proxies!
+A proxy may only help ONE team on any given item.
 Teams that use proxies to skive off their Items may lose points for outsourcing or even be disqualified.
 See Commandment 36 and remember: we’re everywhere, and we see you.

 37. Probiotics.
 The Hunt is pro-biotic.
 Each gisher must be on a first-name basis with every member of gut microbiotica in their gut flora community, and be prepared to recite them on demand.